-During the eight months prior to the publication of this plan, OSIT conducted outreach to and met with communities in public settings, community-based organizations, non-profits, internet service providers, labor, local governments, Tribal governments and other stakeholders to understand digital skills and adoption needs and the existing digital skills and adoption ecosystem, including the capacity of existing programs to scale to meet present and future needs.
+During the eight months prior to the publication of this plan, OSIT conducted outreach to and met with communities in public settings, community-based organizations, non-profits, internet service providers, labor, local governments, Tribal governments and other stakeholders to understand digital equity needs and the existing digital equity ecosystem, including the capacity of existing programs to scale to meet present and future needs.
 In total, OSIT visited every county in Nevada twice, traveled over 4,000 miles in April 2023 alone, held over 130 meetings with nearly 1,000 Nevadans.
 Additionally, OSIT distributed surveys in both online and paper formats and captured responses from nearly 800 additional Nevadans.